 Yes, you’ve confirmed your new firm will sponsor you for the next step in your immigration visa process.
 Get more information around what they will pay for, or not pay for, when they will commence each step and who’s lawyer will be responsible for shepherding the process.
 In the current political environment this issue is a hot button one, and keeping your residency in the U.S. safe and secure via your relationship with your new employer is important.

-If 9-5 isn’t your ideal day, add this to your offer checklist once the offer has been extended.
+If 9-5 isn’t your ideal day, add this to your offer checklist before you accept once the offer has been extended.
 Perhaps you will be interacting regularly with staff in a dramatically different time zone and you should learn the accommodations that are allowed for that.
 Perhaps your commute lends itself to a 7-4 schedule.
 Find out if that is an option….carefully.
 This conversation can set off alarm bells with most companies.

 Benefits are often the most highly examined and analyzed of all aspects of a job offer, but typically are the least negotiable.
 Most insurers make it difficult to offer different plans to different people, and it can even be illegal to do so in the case of 401K matching.
 Sometimes companies are open to assisting with COBRA payments if their start date for benefit coverage is far in the future, but, in general, you get what every other employee gets at your new employer.
-Yes, make this part of your offer checklist, but don’t expect too much change.
+Yes, make this part of your offer checklist before you accept, but don’t expect too much change.

 Relocation policies vary dramatically across companies.
 Some companies offer no relocation while others offer home purchase, and there is every variation in-between.
 There can be a sign-on bonus offered to cover relocation costs.
 Do your homework, get an appraisal of your moving costs or check out the cost of temporary housing in your new location, before discussing this with your new employer.
 It adds to your credibility and confirms your level of interest in this job to be specific in what you would like.
-Unlike benefits there is negotiating room in your relocation package and should be an important part of your offer checklist.
+Unlike benefits there is negotiating room in your relocation package and should be an important part of your offer checklist before you accept.

 Typically your annual bonus target is not negotiable, again, standardized company policy.
 However, if you are walking away from bonus monies at your current company, that is a topic you should bring up.
 Depending on where you are in the cycle of payment, the nearer the time for payout the stronger your argument, there may be some flexibility about giving you a sign-on bonus or making you eligible for the bonus at your new company.
 Remember this isn’t a given, but it is worth a discussion.